How grown ups ruin things.

 At last dad relents, sensing the fear he has just poured over his son and his son’s gschpänli, who were just a moment ago so excited that everything could still be a dream, and to whom until just a moment ago it probably was…

 The tear I shed for these boys is as heavy as the joy was light that I felt for their innocence.
 If only dad had had a wiser father.
-The prism of your childhood casts the world in colours that but slowly fade…
+The prism of your childhood paints the world in colours that but slowly fade, and if it is tainted, obscured or damaged, oh how long a shadow it casts…